Token Saving as Noise Reduction

 Should I Drive to the Car Wash?
 On Grounding and a Different Kind of LLM Failure

 A viral video this month showed an AI assistant confidently answering “should I go to the car wash today?” without knowing it was raining outside.
 The internet found it funny.
-The failure mode is real but distinct from the strawberry counting problem — this is not a representation issue, it is a grounding issue.
-The model understood the question perfectly.
-What it lacked was access to the state of the world the question was about.
+The failure mode is real but distinct from the strawberry counting problem — this is not a representation issue, it is a missing-context issue.
+The words posed no special tokenisation difficulty.
+What the system lacked was access to the state of the world the question was about.

 20 January 2026 · 9 min · Sebastian Spicker